avannaa/illuminati-zone/slope-theory.md

 the influence of slope on power will also change according to drive, shot type and % (though this % effect is MUCH smaller).
 slope will ALWAYS send your ball further 👀 (except for cobra and spike, where it has like no effect, just like terrain also doesn't have like any effect on power)

-there's also a small variation in the influence according to the amount of breaks - the more breaks we have, the less each one counts.
+there's also a small variation in the influence according to the amount of breaks - the more breaks we have, the less each individual break counts.
 like, for 1w dunk 332y 20spin 100% the first break is worth 0.075y, but at 10 breaks, each break is worth only ~0.068y :o

-the margin of error for power calculations is relatively wide, so i didn't bother too much. it's just important to know that those things exist~
+the margin of error for power calculations is relatively wide, so i didn't bother too much.
+it's just important to know that those things exist~

-## example
+## random example (why not)

 **video**
 [![slope demo video](https://img.youtube.com/vi/uTjE33t8kxc/0.jpg)](https://www.youtube.com/watch?v=uTjE33t8kxc)